Published: December 16, 2020

 At this stage, you can also allow users to access the payment screen for them to settle up for the order.

-You could offer payment on delivery to make sure that each client is able to use your services.
+You could offer payment upon delivery to make sure that each client is able to use your services (meaning also those who want to pay cash).

 To provide a great user experience, you should make sure to provide a secure and convenient payment gateway.